jules2689/trudeau/trudeau/2020-04-20/pre_news.md

 There's lots of legislation that the government has introduced that has some holes that the opposition parties pointed out.
 They went back and got agreement.
 I think the disagreement is how that accountability should be  There are some saying they don'twant anything in person and they feel safe.
-Some are saying there should be more MP's than are there now.
+Some are saying there should be more M.P.s than are there now.
-I think it's hard for people sitting at home watching the horror in Nova Scotia unfold, WHO are living the reality of COVID-19.
+I think it's hard for people sitting at home watching the horror in Nova Scotia unfold, who are living the reality  COVID-19.
 There is a need for accountability.
 I wouldn't disagree with that especially as a journalist.
 The contention from the conservatives is that the Prime Minister is answering questions every day, why isn't he in the house.
 He should be open to receiving those questions from the opposition.